mikechesterwang/SimpleRESTfulScafflold/README.md

 1. Install all requirements in `requirements.txt`

-2. open `config.py` and modify the following variables:
+2. rename `config-sample.py` to `config.py` and modify the following variables:

    ​	`ip`: ip address of your application